 - Rinse the area with seawater.
 (Fresh water could make it worse.)
 Avoid rubbing the area, which also can make things worse.

-- With many types of jellyfish stings, it helps to soak the area of skin with vinegar for 15 to 30 minutes.
+- With some types of jellyfish stings, it may help to soak the area of skin with vinegar for 15 to 30 minutes.

-- Use a credit card to scrape off the stingers still in your skin.
+- Use a plastic card (like a credit card) to scrape off the stingers still in your skin.
 If available, put shaving cream or a paste of seawater and baking soda on the area.
 Then scrape it off (kind of like pretend shaving).

 - Check with your doctor.
 Using certain creams or pain relievers may help you feel better.

-Someone needs to call for an ambulance right away if a person who's stung is:
+Someone needs to call for an ambulance right away if a person who's been stung:

 - has a swollen tongue or lips, or a change in voice